cychann/editorjs-quote/README.md

 Provides a wider range of style-type quote blocks for [Editor.js](https://editorjs.io/).

-This library is part of the [Awesome Editor.js repository](https://github.com/editor-js/awesome-editorjs).
+This library was contributed to the [Awesome Editor.js repository](https://github.com/editor-js/awesome-editorjs).

 ## Preview